isolver/ioHub/docs/iohub/quickstart.rst

             """
             The run method contains your experiment logic.
 It is equal to what would be in your main psychopy experiment script.py file in a standard psychopy experiment setup.
-That is all there is too it really.
+That is all there is to it!
             """

             # PLEASE REMEMBER , THE SCREEN ORIGIN IS ALWAYS IN THE CENTER OF THE SCREEN,